Four Types of Caregivers Explained

 Family Caregiver Duties

 Family caregivers, also known as informal caregivers, are unpaid family members, friends, or neighbors who provide care to individuals with acute or chronic conditions and need assistance with various tasks.
-Family caregivers provide the majority of caregiving support in the United States, accounting for over 75% of caregiving suppor.
+Family caregivers provide the majority of caregiving support in the United States, accounting for over 75% of caregiving support.
 Their contributions are invaluable, with an estimated monetary value of their unpaid work amounting to around $450 billion in 2009.

 The duties of family caregivers can encompass a wide range of tasks.
 They may be responsible for providing comfort care and assisting with personal care on a day-to-day basis.
 This can include helping with meals, clothing, grooming, bathing, toileting, and mobility.
 Family caregivers often take on additional responsibilities such as managing medications, coordinating medical appointments, and providing emotional support.